-JBATA also analyzes the volume and market share of transactions executed by reference banks in the Japan unsecured call market, the Japan Offshore Market and other relevant markets based on actual transaction data collected from reference banks and other information, and then conducts a periodic review in light of changes in market conditions to assess whether it is necessary to review the calculation methodology of JBA TIBOR (and such a periodic review has been conducted in March 2015, March 2016, March 2017 and March 2018).
+JBATA also analyzes the volume and market share of transactions executed by reference banks in the Japan unsecured call market, the Japan Offshore Market and other relevant markets based on actual transaction data collected from reference banks and other information, and then conducts a periodic review in light of changes in market conditions to assess whether it is necessary to review the calculation methodology of JBA TIBOR (and such a periodic review has been conducted in every March since 2015).
 Where necessary, public consultation will be conducted to review the calculation methodology.